What is an intercostal strain?

 Cold therapy can help ease your pain and reduce inflammation of the muscle.
 Apply a cold pack to the injured area for 20 minutes at a time, several times a day for the first two days.
 You can use an ice bag, a gel cold pack, a plastic bag filled with ice and wrapped in a towel, or even a bag of frozen veggies.

 After the first 48 hours, you may want to start using heat on the injured ribs.
 Heat can help loosen and relax the muscles so you can do your physical therapy.
 You can apply heat for 20 minutes at a time with a heating pad or a warm damp towel.

 Epsom salt soaks

 As part of your heat therapy, you may want to take a warm bath with magnesium sulfate (Epsom salts) added.
-You can find Epsom salts at your local grocery or drug store.
+You can find Epsom salts at your local drug store or online at Amazon.com.
 Simply add about 2 cups to your bath, and soak for 15 or more minutes.

 The dissolved minerals absorb through your skin and may slightly increase your blood levels of magnesium.
 Magnesium is an important mineral for muscle function.
 Although the small amount of magnesium absorbed from your bath is unlikely to actually do anything to help your strained muscles, the hot bath can help you relax.